-I’ve not exactly written much about technology in this personal blog of mine, but here’s actually one question I get, way too often; “Which telco is the best?”
+I’ve not exactly written much about technology in this personal blog of mine, but here’s actually one question I get, way too often; “Which is the best telco in Kuching?”

 The question usually comes from family members and colleagues who are older or less tech savvy, and often, I do try my best to answer based on my experience.